The NASUWT has had concerns for some time that the advice given to schools around lockdown procedures is inadequate.

 STEP 1

 Carry out a vulnerability assessment of the school’s campus using the ‘traffic light’ system.
-Using a plan of the campus, colour the areas red, amber and green, depending on how vulnerable to attack they are, red being the most vulnerable.
+Using a plan of the campus, colour the areas red, amber or green depending on how vulnerable they are to attack, with red being the most vulnerable.

 STEP 2